RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 1.md

 C. Cancellations
 D. Limits
 Answer: C.

-Cancellations is not a term used to describe a resource allotment methodology.
-All of the other options are such terms.
+Cancellations is not a term used to describe a resource allotment methodology. **All of the other options are such terms.**

-### Question # 15 - Which of the following is a method for apportioning resources that involves setting guaranteed minimums for all tenants/customers within the environment?
+### [important and tricky] Question # 15 - Which of the following is a method for apportioning resources that involves setting [guaranteed minimums for all tenants/customers within the environment?]
 A. Reservations
 B. Shares
 C. Cancellations